andrew/ultimate-awesome/README.md

 - [awesome-accelerators](https://github.com/ahmadnassri/awesome-accelerators) - A curated list of startup accelerators around the globe.
 - [bitcoin-history](https://github.com/bitcoinfo/bitcoin-history) - Internet History, Digital Cryptography, Cypherpunks, Money \ Economics.
 All the history is related to Bitcoin.
 - [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
-- [awesome-mechanical-engineering](https://github.com/brandonhimpfen/awesome-mechanical-engineering) - A curated list of tools, platforms, resources, and educational content for Mechanical Engineering.
 - [awesome-overpass-turbo](https://github.com/cipher387/awesome-overpass-turbo) - Learning materials and tools for using Overpass turbo (web based data mining tool for OpenStreetMap that runs Overpass API query and shows the results on map).
 - [awesome-cpp20](https://github.com/coderonion/awesome-cpp20) - This repository lists some awesome public projects about C++20, C++23, C++26 and beyond.
 - [fucking-android-open-project](https://github.com/Correia-jpv/fucking-android-open-project) - A categorized collection of Android Open Source Projects, More powerful web version.
 With repository stars⭐ and forks🍴.